ifraixedes/storj-access-grant-store/docs/text-file-format.md

 It can contains multiple projects.
 Projects' names are unique and MUST have at least one character.

-A project's name follows with a blank line.
+A project's name follows with a blank line and an optional description.
+A description is multiline text followed by a blank line.

-It MUST contain at least one [access grant](#access-grant).
+A project MUST contain at least one [access grant](#access-grant).

 ### Access grant